Mechanical Foot Massagers Guide 2017 Edition

 There’s a range of prices to pick from, but they generally all perform about a similar function.
 Some claim to use reflexology or even acupuncture principles, but really, any of them can do this.
 Some just include colored rollers to act as guides.
 One thing to pay attention to is the grips on the bottom that some wooden foot rollers have.
 Particularly if you’re going to be using it on a wooden floor or on linoleum, grips on the bottom are important to keep it from sliding away.
 Also, pay attention to the width.
 Some are intended for one foot at a time, while others have room to fit both at once.

 Foot Massage Roller

 The third category of mechanical foot massager I want to mention here is the foot massage roller.
 This category includes foam foot rollers and wooden stick type rollers.
 The difference between these and the last category is that instead of a bunch of balls or discs rotating on a frame, these are just a single shaped rod that rolls under your soles.

 Thera-Band Massager on Amazon

-Again, since these are so simple, they’re also really low-cost.
+Again, since these are so simple, they’re also really low-cost (and they feel great!).
 One of the most popular is this Thera-Band Roller, made of ridged foam.
 It’s sort of like if you took one of those swim noodle toys and carved it up into a therapeutic shape.
 Since these are so cheap, you can easily get two and keep one at work and one at home.
 If you’re comfortable using the same device on your back and on your feet, wooden ones can also make great back massagers.